swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 ```

 Then we need to listen to key events from the input field.
 We only
-care when the text of input field actually changes.
+care when the text of the input field actually changes.
 We filter out the
 various cases we don't care about.
 We use `r/split` to generate two
 channels, a channel of the things we might query and another channel
 of blank input events to cancel the menu selection process.